georgescutelnicu/Advent-of-Code/README.md

 If you want to learn more about it you can check [Advent of Code](https://adventofcode.com) website.

 ## 2024 Progress
+*All solutions are in Python, with Java implementations available for the first half of the challenges.*
 ### Missing Solutions

 **Part 1**: Day 17, Day 21